philgyford/samuelpepys-twitter/README.md

 out any posts to be ignored by prepending them with a different character, and leave blank lines to make reading easier.

-The script doesn't check for length of post, so any posts longer than 280 characters will be submitted and (depending on the service) possibly rejected.
+The script doesn't check for length of post, so any posts longer than the service supports will probably be rejected.

 ## What gets posted